memfault/interrupt/_drafts/practical_zephyr_03_dt_semantics.md

 #define DT_N_S_node_refs_P_phandle_by_label_EXISTS 1
 ```

 Zephyr's generator translated both property values into the node's identifier, just like we've seen for the `/aliases` and `/chosen` nodes.
-The format in which the property's value is provided in the devicetree does not matter for the generated output - which is of the same type `phandle`.
+The format in which the property's value is provided in the Devicetree does not matter for the generated output - which is of the same type `phandle`.

 It is a bit surprising, though, that Zephyr also generated macros containing `_IDX_0` and the macro with the suffix `_LEN`: After all, `phandle`-typed properties only support a single value (try adding more!).
 The reason for this becomes clear when looking at the output for our property `phandles` of the same-named type: